DocketAlarm/pacer-api/README.md

 * The Patent Trial and Appeal Board (PTAB)
 * The Trademark Trial and Appeal Board (TTAB)
 * Trademark Prosecution History at the USPTO
+* Patent Prosecution Histories with underlying documents (PAIR)
 * Orange Book Filings and Related Correspondence with the FDA
-* State courts including California, Texas, Florida and New York.
+* Many state courts across the country, including California, Texas, Florida and New York.
+More are added each month, so contact for inquiries.

 A complete list of [courts is maintained on the Docket Alarm website](https://www.docketalarm.com/courts).
 If a court you are looking for